 Standard Terms and Conditions of Homecharge Non OLEV Sales*

-*For our terms and conditions applying to EV homecharge unit sales supported by the OLEV Electric Vehicle Homecharge Scheme, please see our dedicated OLEV homecharge webpage at www.bpchargemaster.com
+*For our terms and conditions applying to EV homecharge unit sales supported by the OLEV Electric Vehicle Homecharge Scheme, please see our dedicated Non-OLEV homecharge webpage at www.bpchargemaster.com

-1.7.1 includes a cable run of up to 15 meters to be fixed flush to the wall (cable not trenched or hidden behind walls, through joists, under tiles/carpets/floorboards, aerial or subterranean runs), with the installation being completed by one installation engineer within 6 hours in accordance with current BS7671 wiring regulations and the current IET Code of Practice for Electric Vehicle Charging Equipment Installation, and any relevant subsequent amendments thereof and shall not include any additional work or supply of equipment or other infrastructure necessary as a result of onerous, unusual or challenging conditions at the premises that adversely affect the installation of the Goods;
+1.12.1 includes a cable run of up to 15 meters to be fixed flush to the wall (cable not trenched or hidden behind walls, through joists, under tiles/carpets/floorboards, aerial or subterranean runs), with the installation being completed by one installation engineer within 6 hours in accordance with current BS7671 wiring regulations and the current IET Code of Practice for Electric Vehicle Charging Equipment Installation, and any relevant subsequent amendments thereof and shall not include any Additional Works or supply of equipment or other infrastructure necessary as a result of onerous, unusual or challenging conditions at the premises that adversely affect the installation of the Goods.
+Where Additional Works, supply of equipment or other infrastructure are required, clause 9.2 shall apply;

 2 GENERAL TERMS AND CONDITIONS APPLYING UNDER AN OLEV ELECTRIC VEHICLE HOMECHARGE SCHEME

-2.1 These Terms and Conditions shall apply to the sale of Goods by BP Chargemaster to the Buyer to the exclusion of all other terms and conditions referred to, implied, offered or relied on by the Buyer, by trade, custom, practice or in the course of dealing, whether in negotiation or at any stage in the dealings between the parties, including any standard or printed terms tendered by the Buyer.
+2.1 These Terms and Conditions shall apply to the sale of Goods by BP Chargemaster to the Buyer to the exclusion of all other terms and conditions referred to, implied, offered or relied on by the Buyer, by trade, custom, practice or in the course of dealing, whether in negotiation or at any stage in the dealings between the parties, including any standard or printed terms tendered by the Buyer, unless the Buyer specifically states in writing, separately from such terms, that it wishes such terms to apply and this has been acknowledged by BP Chargemaster in writing.

 2.2 Any variation to these Terms and Conditions (including any special terms and conditions agreed between the parties) shall be inapplicable unless agreed in writing by BP Chargemaster.